 3 groups of 3 aircraft each approaches for landing at the end of 2002 Redding airshow.

+I really like the night show Snowbirds perform at some airshow sites.
 Here, No.1 aircraft taxi for night show at the Salinas Airshow in 2000.

 Another shot at the same airshow, this time the No.5 aircraft.
 Note the 30th anniversary marking on the fin.